warren-wzw/cv/_pages/about.md

 <span class='anchor' id='about-me'></span>
 Hello, welcome to my homepage!

 My name is Zhiwei Wang, and I am currently a Ph.D. candidate at Zhejiang University of Technology.
-My research primarily focuses on image processing and deep learning, particularly in the areas of multi-modality image fusion and perception and more.
+My research primarily focuses on multi-modal image fusion and perception and more.

-In addition to my academic pursuits, I have a strong background in engineering practice.
-I have interned at Silan  and Sightcare, where I gained expertise in hardware, driver development, and algorithm deployment acceleration.
-This experience has allowed me to accumulate extensive practical knowledge and the ability to translate theoretical research into real-world applications.
-Throughout my graduate studies, I have consistently combined academic exploration with industrial practice, striving to advance the research and application of intelligent vision systems.

 In my daily work and studies, I frequently take notes and post them into  [CSDN](https://blog.csdn.net/warren103098?type=blog), demonstrating strong writing and coding habits.